 Aren’t the tables adorable?!
 I love how they turned out and it’s all very simple crafts.
 The touchdown table runner is cut from felt and I used white tape to make the lines.
-I cut the “Touchdown” letters with my silhouette and regular vinyl.
-A few pom poms were added to keep the kids busy and having fun while the pizza arrived.
+I cut the “Touchdown” letters with my silhouette and regular vinyl, however this one is really cute if you can’t make your own.
+A few pom-poms were added to keep the kids busy and having fun while the pizza arrived.

 Overall, it was a smashing success!
 It was a decent amount of work to pull together and I am sort of thankful that it only happens once a year.
 Not only because of the work, which is really fun for me, but more because I don’t want him to grow up any faster.

 Looking for More Crafty Party Ideas?
 We have some great kid’s parties!

 Grab our free series "Weekend Home Projects that will Transform Your Life"